OpenEvalProject/evals/manuscripts/elife-47650/v2/manuscript.md

 In the 4:4:4 NRTN/GFRα2/RET complex, two of the RET molecules (RET1 and RET2’ in Figure 4) are sandwiched between the two wings of the adjacent 2:2:2 complex.
 This configuration is only compatible with the structures of the NRTN/GFRα2/RET, GDNF/GFRα1/RET and ARTN/GFRα3/RET complexes where the angle between the two wings is large (Figure 1B).
 The angle between the two wings in the GDF15/GFRAL/RET complex is however much tighter, and therefore cannot accommodate the third RET molecule for the formation of the 4:4:4 complex.
 Indeed, no class averages of the 4:4:4 complex can be identified in the cryo-EM dataset of the GDF15/GFRAL/RET complex.
 Thus, assembling distinct signaling complexes of different oligomeric states may be a mechanism for the five ligands of RET to trigger distinct signaling outcomes through the same receptor.
 This difference seems to be in line with the fact that the signaling of the GDF15/GFRAL/RET complex is mostly involved in regulating metabolic responses, whereas the other RET complexes control cell growth, proliferation and survival.

-## Higher-order oligomerization regulates RET - endocytosis
+### Higher-order oligomerization regulates RET - endocytosis

 Ligand-induced RET internalization through clathrin-mediated endocytosis plays a role in regulating signaling (Crupi et al., 2015; Richardson et al., 2012; Richardson et al., 2006).
 We speculated that the potential preference of the 4:4:4 NRTN/GFRα2/RET complex for positive membrane curvature mentioned above might impede its entrance to clathrin-coated pits, which have negative membrane curvature.
 It has been shown that the geometry and size of proteins can regulate vesicle secretion or endocytosis by changing the curvature of membrane, through mechanisms that are distinct from the membrane-bending effects of the BAR domains (DeGroot et al., 2018; Shurer et al., 2019).
 To examine the effect of the 4:4:4 complex on RET endocytosis, we treated COS7 cells stably expressing full length RET and GFRα2 with fluorescence-labeled NRTN and monitored its endocytosis.
 The results showed that most wild-type NRTN remained on the cell surface as long as 15 min (Figure 5A).
 Very few intracellular puncta of NRTN were formed and co-localized with the early endosome marker EEA1 (early endosome antigen 1) (Figure 5A).
 In contrast, the NRTN(R101E/R155E) mutant were internalized quickly and formed many puncta co-localizing with EEA1 at the 5 min time point, which progressed to higher levels at 10 and 15 min (Figure 5A).
 For comparison, we carried out similar experiments for the GDF15/GFRAL/RET complex, which does not form higher-order oligomers.
 GDF15 underwent quick internalization, even faster than the NRTN(R101E/R155E) mutant (Figure 5A).
 We used the Pearson’s correlation coefficient between the ligands and EEA1 as a quantitative indicator of the internalization of NRTN and GDF15 (Manders et al., 1992).
 The quantification results show that the colocalization of wild-type NRTN with EEA1 remained at low levels at all of the three time points (Figure 5B).
 The NRTN(R101E/R155E) mutant displayed significantly higher levels of co-localization with EEA1, but lower than that of GDF15 (Figure 5B).
 These results together support the idea that the different oligomeric states of RET induced by the ligands can regulate the internalization.
 The slower endocytosis of the 4:4:4 NRTN/GFRα2/RET complex allows it to maintain the active state on the cell surface for a longer period of time, which may lead to distinct signaling outcomes as compared with the GDF15/GFRAL/RET complex that undergoes fast endocytosis.

 ![Figure 5.](https://cdn.elifesciences.org/articles/47650/elife-47650-fig5-v2.jpg)

 **Figure 5.:** (A) Endocytosis of the NRTN/GFRα2/RET and GDF15/GFRAL/RET complexes.
 Fluorescently labeled NRTN (wild-type or the R101E/R155E mutant) and GDF15 were incubated with COS7 cells expressing GFRα2/RET and GFRAL/RET, respectively, and imaged at indicated time points.
 EEA1 were immuno-stained to serve as an early endosome marker.
 (B) Quantification of the colocalization of NRTN wild-type, the R101E/R155E mutant and GDF15 with EEA1.
 Pearson’s correction coefficients between the ligands and EEA1 were calculated for 35 cells in each group from two biological repeats.
 Each dot in the scatter plot represent one cell.
 The bars represent mean and standard deviation.
-P-values were calculated using the two-tailed Welch’s t-test. ****p<0.0001.10.7554/eLife.47650.017Figure 5—source data 1.Figure 5B.
+P-values were calculated using the two-tailed Welch’s t-test. ****p<0.0001.

-## Oligomerization of RET in the apo-state
+### Oligomerization of RET in the apo-state

 Some RTKs such as the epidermal growth factor receptor (EGFR), insulin-like growth factor receptor and insulin receptor (Kavran et al., 2014; Kovacs et al., 2015) can form inactive dimers on the cell surface in the absence of ligand.
 Using analytical ultracentrifugation (AUC), we found that the extracellular region of apo-RET exhibits an intrinsic ability to oligomerize, existing in an equilibrium favoring the monomeric (4.8 S) form at the concentrations used, but evincing higher-order oligomers ranging from dimers (ca. 8 S) to perhaps tetramers or pentamers (13.5 S) (Figure 6E).
 This solution behavior comports with the appearance in apo-RET cryo-EM micrographs of elongated entities that were clearly larger than monomeric apo-RET (2D class averages are shown in Figure 6D).
 We were unable to determine the structures of these oligomers due to conformational heterogeneity.
 Interestingly, a crystallographic dimer of the CLD1-2 domains of RET has been reported previously (Figure 6A) (Kjaer et al., 2010).
 We constructed a dimer of the full-length extracellular region of RET by superimposing two protomers of our RET model with the CLD1-2 crystallographic dimer, which resembles some of the 2D class averages (Figure 6B and D).
 This dimer model is further supported by the AUC results showing that a double mutation of Arg77 and Arg144 in the dimer interface abolished the oligomerization of the RET extracellular region (Figure 6E).
 In this ligand-free RET dimer model, the C-termini of the two CRD domains point to the same direction, consistent with their connection to the transmembrane region of RET expressed on the cell surface.
 However, the two CRDs in this dimer are placed far apart (~120 Å), suggesting that it is in an inactive state of RET, because it imposes a large spatial separation of the two kinase domains that is unfavorable for cross-phosphorylation.
 The interface of the apo-RET dimer partially overlaps with the binding interface for the co-receptors (Figure 6C).
 Therefore, binding of a co-receptor to RET can both disrupt the inactive dimer and facilitate the ligand/RET interaction, eventually leading to the active dimer conformation of RET as seen in the structures of the ternary complexes.